ZCHGorg/Autopilot/README.md

 # Our redundant functions if Standard Machine Learning fails should be constructed out of Machine Learning Emergency Protocol, such as the 'decide-between' function which was created as a demonstration.
 Failed Standard Machine Learning should also fall back on simple algorithms which are our baseline logic to be used in parallel with other Machine Learning Emergency Protocol modules.
 With a large enough data set, Machine Learning rarely gets confused and, if it does, there should also be a Machine Learning Module which permits a hybrid choice between Emergency Protocol Modules and Machine Learning suggestions for 'AI trim settings', resulting.

 *********************************

-# Test the entire system: Test the entire system to ensure that the new module is working correctly and that there are no unintended consequences.
-This can be done by running simulations or test drives with the car.

-Document the new module: Document the new module and its usage within your existing code.
-This can include documenting the functions and their parameters, any variables or constants used, and any important information about the behavior of the module.

-Repeat as needed: Repeat these steps as needed for each additional module you wish to add to your code.

 # To complete the construction of the code for the near-zero loss-of-life autopilot algorithm with minimum property damage as a primary objective, the following steps would be taken: